 What state has hosted the most U.S. Opens?

-New York has hosted the most U.S. Opens, including a 19th this year.
-Winged Foot Golf Club in Mamaroneck, N.Y., has hosted the most of any course in New York with five.
+New York has hosted the most U.S. Opens with 19 after last year at Shinnecock Hills.
+Winged Foot Golf Club in Mamaroneck, N.Y., has hosted the most of any course in New York with five. and will host again in 2020.

 What is the U.S. Open scoring record?